-The Risk Management Committee is a functional Committee whose main purpose is to support the Board Risk Committee in overseeing the integrity and effectiveness of the company's Enterprise Risk Management Framework, and make appropriate recommendations to the Board Risk Committee.
+The Risk Management Committee is a functional Committee whose main purpose is to support the Board Risk Committee in overseeing the integrity and effectiveness of the company's Enterprise Risk Management framework, and make appropriate recommendations to the Board Risk Committee.

-The Risk Management Committee comprises the Chief Risk Officer, Chief Executive Officer, Head of Underwriting, Head of Finance, Head of Compliance and Head of Actuarial Function.
+The Risk Management Committee comprises the Chief Risk Officer, Chief Executive Officer, Head of Underwriting, Head of Finance, Head of Compliance, Head of Actuarial Function and Chief Operating Officer for the Company.